Find the insights and best practices about our product.

 Reviewing Results

 Results populate an event table, one row per prompt you have sent.
-This is the same configurable event table used on the Monitoring and Session Events pages, with the same columns, filtering, and table settings.
+This is the same panel described in the Event Details Overview.
 See the Monitoring Activity Overview for how to read and configure it.

 Clicking an event opens the event detail panel, which shows the full detail for a single prompt: the prompt and response, the input and output context, and the signal results.
 This is the same panel described in the Monitoring Events Overview, with one addition specific to the Playground.